developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/datawedge/index.md

 ###Use DataWedge for Scanning
 Enabling DataWedge for use by an Enterprise Browser app requires a DataWedge profile to be downloaded and activated separately using the steps in the section below.
 Instructions shown are for Android, and will vary slightly for Windows devices.

-**To use DataWedge from within Enterprise Browser applications, the below configuration must be done on specific DataWedge versions**:
+To use DataWedge from within Enterprise Browser applications, the specific DataWedge version configuration must be followed.

 **If DataWedge version is 2.2.8 or below, then the below configuration need to be followed:**